-The Monetary Authority of Singapore issued the revised Code of Corporate Governance 2018 (the "2018 Code") on 6 August 2018.
-The Company has adopted the practices based on the principles and provisions of the 2018 Code and as well as the accompanying Practice Guidance issued on 1 July 2021.
+The Monetary Authority of Singapore issued the revised Code of Corporate Governance 2018 on 6 August 2018 and it was further revised on 11 January 2023 (the "2018 Code").
+The accompany Practice Guidance was also revised on 11 January 2023.
+The Company has adopted the practices based on the principles and provisions of the 2018 Code and as well as the accompanying Practice Guidance.

-This report describes the Group's corporate governance practices and structures that were in place during the financial year ended 31 December 2021 with specific reference to the principles and provisions of the 2018 Code, and where applicable the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").
+This report describes the Group's corporate governance practices and structures that were in place during the financial year ended 31 December 2022 with specific reference to the principles and provisions of the 2018 Code, and where applicable the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").
 In so far as any principles and/or provisions has not been complied with, the reason has been provided for on the deviations from the 2018 Code.